 You may use the food for better growth of your discus fish as given below.

 You can Choose Best Discus Food From the List

 - Cobalt Aquatics Hans Fish Food

 Finally, we try our best to provide almost all the information about discus fish.
-It is a much beneficial to keep , take care of discus fish honestly, feed them properly and sale them.
+It is much beneficial to keep, take care of discus fish honestly, feed them properly and sell them.